Floer theory and flips: Introduction

-from the Hochschild cohomology $H(\Fuk(X))$ of the Fukaya category to the quantum cohomology $QH(X)$; here $\Fuk(X)_w$ is the summand of the Fukaya category with curvature $w$.
-For any pair of \ainfty categories, the space of \ainfty functors between them is itself an \ainfty category; in particular, the space of endomorphisms of the identity functor is itself an \ainfty algebra.
-The Hochschild cohomology is then the cohomology of the algebra of endomorphisms.
-We expect that if the centers of the mmp transitions have the property \eqref{konts} then the manifold has the same property and hence also the quantum cohomology decomposes into summands corresponding to transitions.
-The idea that the quantum cohomology of a symplectic manifold should behave well under minimal model transitions is not new, in for example Ruan \cite{ruan:surgery}, Lee-Lin-Wang \cite{lee:fmi}, Bayer \cite{bayer:blowups}, Acosta-Shoemaker \cite{as:qctb}; we also heard related results in talks of H. Iritani.
-The present paper is the natural generalization to Fukaya categories, which in many respects is easier than quantum cohomology since one can often explicitly identify the objects created by the transitions.
-See Li \cite{li:disj} for related result in the case of open symplectic manifolds.
+from the Hochschild cohomology $H(\Fuk(X))$ of the Fukaya category to the quantum cohomology $QH(X)$; here $\Fuk(X,w)$ is the summand of the Fukaya category with curvature $w$.
+If the centers of the mmp transitions have the property \eqref{konts} then the manifold should have the same property and hence also the quantum cohomology decomposes into summands corresponding to transitions.

+The idea that the quantum cohomology of a symplectic manifold should behave well under minimal model transitions is not new; see for example Ruan \cite{ruan:surgery}, Lee-Lin-Wang \cite{lee:fmi}, Bayer \cite{bayer:blowups}, Acosta-Shoemaker \cite{as:qctb}; we also heard related results in talks of H. Iritani. \llabel{minor} See Li \cite{li:disj} for related result in the case of open symplectic manifolds.
+Including bulk deformations one should obtain a filtration rather than a splitting of the Fukaya category, analogous to the situation in complex geometry where mmp transitions provide a semi-orthogonal decomposition.

-The minimal model program has also proved useful for understanding the derived category of matrix factorizations: A method for producing generators for the derived category of matrix factorizations was studied by Bondal-Orlov \cite{bondal:der}, Kawamata \cite{kaw:der} and others.
-The minimal model program on the symplectic side should correspond under mirror symmetry to a deformation of the mirror potential by a change of variables in the potential $ W \mapsto \phi_t^* W, \quad \phi_t(y) := yq^{tc_1(X)}$.
-Because the mirror should be understood as a formal completion at $q = 0$, such a deformation changes the mirror by eliminating some critical loci which are killed by the formal completion.
+The analogy with results of Bondal-Orlov \cite{bondal:der} and Kawamata \cite{kaw:der} is somewhat mysterious, since the mirror of the minimal model program on the algebraic side is not expected to be the symplectic version of the minimal model program considered here.
+Rather, the minimal model program on the symplectic side should correspond under mirror symmetry to a deformation of the mirror potential by a change of variables in the potential

+Because the mirror should be understood as a formal completion at $q = 0$, such a deformation changes the mirror by eliminating some critical loci via the formal completion.
+This flow should be related to the renormalization group flow in the physics of non-linear sigma models as discussed in, for example, Hori-Vafa \cite{ho:mi}.